kestra-io/docs/content/docs/06.enterprise/custom-dashboards.md

 - `STARTS_WITH`
 - `ENDS_WITH`

 ## Adding Global Filters

-Top-level filters allow you to refine dashboard data across all charts.
-Filters include:
+Top-level filters let you refine data across the entire dashboard, applying to all charts.
+Available filters include:

 - **Namespace**: multiselect dropdown
 - **Labels**: multiselect dropdown
 - **Date range**: date range selector
-- **Refresh**: whether to update the dashboard data in real-time or on-demand, similar to the main dashboard.
+- **Refresh**: controls whether to update dashboard data in real-time or on-demand, similar to the main dashboard.

-These filters help narrow down data across all charts without modifying the code each time.
+These filters will filter data across all charts without any code changes.